gabyweg76/Hall-Effect-Thruster/README.md

 Two types of code are available in `Machine Learning`:

--`Simulation 1` uses a simple code of softmax regression for small dataset.
+- `Simulation 1` uses a simple code of softmax regression for small dataset.
--`Simulation 2` uses [Distributed Data Parallel ](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) from Pytorch to speed up the training process in case of bigger datasets.
+- `Simulation 2` uses [Distributed Data Parallel ](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) from Pytorch to speed up the training process in case of bigger datasets.

 All used dataset are available in the repository.